EvictionLab/eviction-lab-website/content/eviction-tracking/acknowledgements.md

   * Sam Taub has built an [eviction tracker for the state of New Mexico](https://www.nmevictions.org/).

   * The Right to Counsel NYC Coalition maintains the [Eviction Crisis Monitor](https://www.righttocounselnyc.org/evictioncrisismonitor) in New York City.

+  * Texas Housers has developed an [Eviction Diversion Tracker](https://texashousers.org/dashboard/#dashboard-evictions) which details out emergency rent relief distribution and eviction cases throughout the state of Texas.
 ---
 # Acknowledgements